 It is mandatory to use a standard form to document in detail operational risks that have materialised.
 The completed form must then be submitted to the Operational Risk Coordinator.
 This statement must also include potential countermeasures to prevent a recurrence.
-Important loss events must be immediately reported to the Board of Management.
+The Board of Management is informed immediately of any significant losses.
+This is communicated to the Supervisory Board within the framework of MaRisk reporting.

 MünchenerHyp has purchased appropriate insurance policies to cover certain kinds of operational risks.
-Examples of these policies are pecuniary damage liability insurance and fidelity insurance.
+These include, for example, financial loss liability insurance, fidelity insurance including cover for hacker losses, and supplementary cyber insurance.
 The insurance coverage is regularly compared with the risks reported by the specialist departments as part of their self-assessment process.